npm package discovery and stats viewer.

 Timers

-As part of the observability features, the DevRev SDK provides a timer mechanism to help you measure the time spent on a specific task.
-Events such as response time, loading time, or any other time-based event can be measured using the timer.
+The DevRev SDK offers a timer mechanism to measure the time spent on specific tasks, allowing you to track events such as response time, loading time, or any other duration-based metrics.

-The mechanism works using balanced start and stop methods that both accept a timer name and an optional dictionary of properties.
+The mechanism uses balanced start and stop methods, both of which accept a timer name and an optional dictionary of properties.

-The DevRev SDK provides automatic screen tracking to help you understand how users are navigating through your app.
-While view controllers are automatically tracked, you can also manually track screens using the following method:
+The DevRev SDK offers automatic screen tracking to help you understand how users navigate through your app.
+Although screens are automatically tracked, you can manually track screens using the following method:

 Push notifications

 You can configure your app to receive push notifications from the DevRev SDK.
-The SDK is able to handle push notifications and perform actions based on the content of the notification.
+The SDK is able to handle push notifications and execute actions based on the notification's content.

-The DevRev backend sends push notifications to your app to notify users about new messages in the PLuG support chat.
-In the future, the push notification support will be expanded with additional features.
+The DevRev backend sends push notifications to your app to notify users about new messages in the support chat.

 Configuration

-In order to receive push notifications, you need to configure your DevRev organization by following the Push Notifications integration guide.
+To receive push notifications, you need to configure your DevRev organization by following the instructions in the push notifications section.

-[!IMPORTANT] Push notifications require that the SDK has been configured and the user has been identified (unverified and anonymous users).
-The user identification is required to send the push notification to the correct user.
+[!TIP] Push notifications require that the SDK has been configured and the user has been identified, to ensure delivery to the correct user.

-On Android devices the deviceToken should be the Firebase Cloud Messaging (FCM) token value, and on iOS devices it should be the APNS (Apple Push Notification Service) token.
-The deviceID is a unique identifier for the device that must persist across device restarts and app launches.
+On Android devices, the deviceToken should be the Firebase Cloud Messaging (FCM) token value, while on iOS devices, it should be the Apple Push Notification service (APNs) token.

-In cases when your app no longer wants to receive push notifications, you can unregister the device from receiving them.
-The method to unregister the device is:
+If your app no longer needs to receive push notifications, you can unregister the device.

-The method requires the device identifier, which is the same as the one used for registering the device.
+The method requires the device identifier, which should be the same as the one used when registering the device.

 Android

-Android notifications are implemented as data messages for flexibility, but this means automatic click processing isn't available.
+On Android, notifications are implemented as data messages to offer flexibility.
+However, this means that automatic click processing isn't available.
 To handle notification clicks, developers need to intercept the click event, extract the payload, and pass it to a designated method for processing.
-This custom approach allows for tailored notification handling in Android applications.
+This custom approach enables tailored notification handling in Android applications.

 Here, the message object from the notification payload needs to be passed to this function.